 Ames St. John’s Wort is an excellent alternative to Potentilla if one is seeking a more uniform plant.

 Pair Ames St. John’s Wort with flowering perennials that complement its bloom time.
-Combine it with Caradonna Salvia, Montrose White Calamint Savory, or Cheyenne Spirit Coneflower to enjoy blooms throughout the season.
+Combine it with Caradonna Salvia, Montrose White Calamint, or Cheyenne Spirit Coneflower to enjoy blooms throughout the season.